caseyamcl/configula/README.md

 # Configula

-Configula is a configuration library for PHP 7.3+.
+Configula is a configuration library for PHP 8.2+ (older versions supported; see below).

 [![Latest Version on Packagist][ico-version]][link-packagist] [![Software License][ico-license]](LICENSE.md)